evefonwu/sqs-event-source-to-lambda/README.md

-# Lambda Event Source Mapping Polling SQS Messages Demo
+# EDA Point-to-point Messaging: SQS Event Source to Lambda Function Demo

 This is the source code for the demo described in this post:

-<>Demo
+EDA Point-to-point Messaging: SQS Event Source to Lambda Function Demo

 ## To Deploy this CDKv2 Python Application